-When you paste special or import, this tab lets you choose between importing/pasting just the values, linking to a file, or embedding a data object.
+When you paste special or import, this tab lets you choose between importing/pasting just the values or linking to a file.

 If you link to a file, check "Automatically update Prism when the data file is changed" to keep a live link to the file.
 Whenever you look at that Prism table, or look at a Graph, Results, or Layout sheet linked to that table, Prism will update the data if the linked file has been edited.